-The Fall Line, which has been part of Virginia's landscape since the formation of the Atlantic Ocean, is a geologic feature that limited water-based transportation of the European colonists who began arriving in 1607.
-The Fall Line is a set of rapids and waterfalls that blocked ships from sailing further upstream.
-The natural barrier to shipping shaped the location of major Virginia's cities, including Alexandria, Fredericksburg, Richmond, and Petersburg.
+The Fall Line, which has been part of Virginia's landscape since the formation of the Atlantic Ocean, is a geologic feature that has had great impact on the cultural geography of Virginia.
+That physical pattern of rapids/waterfalls blocked ships from sailing further upstream, limiting water-based transportation of the European colonists who began arriving in 1607.
+The natural barrier to shipping delayed European settlement of the Piedmond and shaped the location of major Virginia's cities, including Alexandria, Fredericksburg, Richmond, and Petersburg.

 Today, Interstate 95 is a rough guide to the location of the geologic boundary that separates the soft sediments of the Coastal Plain physiographic province from the hard bedrock of the Piedmont physiographic province.
 East of Interstate 95, the soil of the Coastal Plain is sandy.
-It is light-colored (sometimes almost yellow or even white), and flat.
-There are few hills, though some cliffs have been exposed where rivers have scratched out their valleys.
-West of the interstate, the plowed fields of the Piedmont expose red clay and the land rises in elevation towards the Blue Ridge.
+Soil is light-colored (sometimes almost yellow or even white).
+Topography is flat; there are few hills in the Coastal Plain, and some cliffs have been exposed where rivers have scratched out their valleys.

 Fall Line parallels I-95... roughly